JIceberg/rust-vmem/README.md

 ### Page Swapping
 There is a maximum amount of RAM that this simulation allocates for physical pages.
 When we run out of physical memory for the pages, some pages will be evicted such that their contents get written to a swap disk and then the page is freed.
+Once it is freed, it gets put back into the free list for whatever process is running to make use of.

+This needs to consider pages that have been written to.
+The dirty flag on a page table entry tells the eviction program that the page needs to be written to the disk, as since it was last there it was modified.
+In the case that the dirty bit is clear, the page replacement algorithm will simply evict the page as its contents are already in the disk.

+Pages with the protected flag enabled cannot be evicted.
+This includes page directories, page tables, and the universal zero page.